-White keys C-D-E-F-G piano are included in both the right and left hand 5 finger positions as you begin to learn your first pieces on piano keyboard.
+Find White keys C-D-E-F-G piano in both the right and left hand 5 finger positions.
 As you can see from the letter names and corresponding notes above or below each note, this C, D, E, F, G pattern is repeated several times here.

-The grand music staff located above this paragraph shows all of the white piano keys on the piano keyboard from Bass E up to Treble G. It is easy to see that the musical alphabet of A, B, C, D, E, F and G is simply repeated over and over again up the music staff.
+Look at the grand music staff above this paragraph.
+It shows all of the white piano keys on the piano keyboard from Bass G up to High Treble G. Notice the musical alphabet of A, B, C, D, E, F and G is simply repeated up the music staff.

 Piano Finger Exercise

-1. This white piano key piano finger exercise is performed by placing the right hand thumb on Middle C on your piano keyboard to begin.
+1. This white piano keys C-D-E-F-G piano finger exercise is performed by placing the right hand thumb on Middle C on your piano keyboard to begin.